MC-DeltaT/cpu-performance-demos/Primer.md

 ## Instruction Pipeline

 It is infeasible to implement CPU hardware that is able to read, parse, and execute an instruction all at once.
 Instead, instructions flow through a *pipeline* with multiple stages, each stage performing a different operation necessary to execute the instruction.
 Ideally, an instruction will progress to the next pipeline stage every *clock cycle*.
-1 cycle is the smallest unit of time that the CPU operates on.
-(If your CPU is labelled "3GHz", that is 3 billion cycles per second.)
+One cycle is the smallest unit of time that the CPU operates on.
+(If your CPU is labelled "3GHz", that is three billion cycles per second.)

 The classic pipeline stage are: